 We’ll discuss all that and more in this quick tutorial.
 Let’s dive in!

-Why Two Facebook Pixels on the Same Website?
+Why Install Two Facebook Pixels on the Same Website?

-There may be special cases where you need to place two codes on a single website and send data to two (or more) Facebook Ad accounts.
+There may be special cases where you need to place two tracking pixel codes on a single website and send data to two (or more) Facebook Ad accounts.

-Reasons include if a partner you are working with would also like to receive data to build custom audiences or do their own conversion tracking separate from yours.
+- A partner you are working with would also like to receive data to build custom audiences or do their own conversion tracking separate from yours

 To make this happen, you simply need to add another line of code to your existing Facebook Pixel code (the one that loads the library) to initiate another Pixel.

 Step by Step – Facebook Pageview Tracking for Two Facebook Pixels